LomG19/CCNA-200-301_Labs/OSPF-Lab1/Readme.md

 ---

 ## 🧠 Objective
-- Configure and verify OSPF on 3 routers
+- Configure and verify OSPF on 4 routers
 - Ensure proper routing between all networks
-- Use clean subnetting and assign proper router IDs
+- Use clean subnetting and assign proper router IDs.
+- Set interface that aren't facing other routers

 ---